 In 2003, Goodyear stopped manufacturing certain tires that were sold for use on recreational vehicles.
 The company produced approximately 160,000 tires that have now been the subject of an estimated 40 lawsuits.
 The NHTSA is now collecting data concerning the numbers of serious injuries and fatalities attributed to these tires.
 The investigation came about after the filing of a federal lawsuit.

-A woman says one of her RV tires blew out as she was driving up the Oregon coast recently.
+A woman says one of her RV tires recently blew out as she drove up the Oregon coast.
 She was unaware of the federal investigation concerning these tires and did not know whether the one that failed was of the same line.
-Maine residents who have been injured and suffered significant monetary losses due to suspected defective products can consult with an attorney who handles product liability cases to assess the viability of pursuing legal recourse for any monetary damages incurred.
+Maine residents injured in vehicle-related crashes and who suffered significant monetary losses due to suspected defective products can consult with an attorney who handles product liability cases to assess the viability of pursuing legal recourse for any monetary damages incurred.

 Source: katu.co., “NHTSA looking into the safety record of some Goodyear RV tires“, Bob Heye, April 6, 2018